Online casinos are commonly played at by people from Ireland even though the industry is not fully regulated.

 Best Irish casino sites

-Irish online casino players have an abundance of real money games available to play in 2018, with most of the world’s biggest software companies providing games to this region.
+Irish online casino players have an abundance of real money games available to play, with most of the world’s biggest software companies providing games to this region.
 This means you can play both slots and table games easily, including some sensational live dealer titles.

 Gambling online in Ireland

 To put it simply, you can bet on sports legally in Ireland.
 Since 2001, when the Horses and Greyhound Act of that year came into effect, sports betting has been legal in the country.
-Additionally, the 2013 Gaming Control Bill ensured that online casinos could also operate legally there, as long as they acquired a gambling licence to do so.
+The 2013 Gambling Control Bill included language that permitted online casinos in Ireland as long they acquired a licence to do so.

 Because there is no casino licenses granted by the Irish Government it means you can play under different jurisdictions laws, who will have to abide by the rules in their country.
 We recommend playing at casinos based in either the United Kingdom, Malta, Gibraltar or the Isle of Man.
 All of these licensing bodies are are required to abide by anti-money laundering rules, protection of player regulations and more in order to acquire and maintain such a licence.